Redbone (ethnicity): Conflicts with other settlers

 These incidents illustrate the friction between some (mainly new) non-Redbone settlers to the region and the existing Redbone population.
 It is incidents such as these that may have cemented the non-Redbone view of this population as being both clannish and violent.
 The census records from the early to late 19th century list many non-Redbone families settling in the same regions as the Redbones, and these settlers, from the evidence of the records, lived peacefully with members of the Redbone families, even, in many cases, marrying into Redbone families.

+Classification under Jim Crow

 During the era of mandated racial segregation under Jim Crow laws (c.
 1870s to 1965) schools accepted Redbone students as white and a review of United States Census records in the late 19th and early 20th century shows that families traditionally considered as members of the Redbone community were mainly (although not always) recorded as white.
 Additionally, according to the marriage and census records, individuals who were from these families married either other members of the Redbone community or individuals who were listed in the census records as white and not members of the Redbone community.

-Academically, the group has been termed "under-researched."
+Culture

+Redbones spoke English, and were mostly Baptist, with some Pentecoastals, unlike the other mixed-race peoples of south-west Louisiana.
+One parish agent noted them to occupy better land than others in his area, but they were seen to have small plots of farmland, mainly growing corn.
+Similarly to the Dominickers, they were sometimes referred to as "Dominics".
+They were known to work as distillers.
+In 1950, Redbone housing was documented to sometimes be built from scraps obtained from the lumber industry, and tended to not have a standard shape or form.
+Some Redbones had manufactured stoves and refrigerators in their houses by the same time.

+Cattle techniques

+The methodology used by Redbones to tend to cattle was developed in South Carolina by their ancestors on the Peedee River, and was then synthesized with Spanish cattle culture in Texas.
+Tim Hashaw suggests techniques such as bulldogging, steer wrestling, open ranges, and corrals were popularized by Angolan-descended cattle herders in 1600s Colonial Virginia.
+He concludes these techniques were introduced into Texas by the Ashworth family.